-We are taking bookings as normal for 2021 and for the remainder of 2020.
+We are taking bookings as normal for summer 2021 and beyond.
 As long as there are no legal restrictions affecting travel during your chosen dates then you may still book a new holiday.

 Changes we’ve made to help keep our guests, owners and staff safe during this time

 - Arrival/departure times – Following public health guidance we are allowing additional time in between guests in order to reduce the risk of infection and to allow changeover teams to thoroughly clean, ventilate and sanitise our properties.
 All check-in times are now 5pm and check-out 9am.
 If you wish to arrive in the area earlier please feel free to park at the property but do not enter the property until 5pm.

 - Key safes – In order to reduce contact between our staff and guests keys are no longer collected from the office.
 All our properties now have a key safe; the key code will be emailed to you prior to your arrival.

 If you cannot find the answer to your question here then please email us firstname.lastname@example.org or call us on 01758 712 408 and we will do our best to help you.